 Strips of old foam mattresses stuck to cardboard.

 Acoustic foam (the most $$)

-Education and know-how
+Education and know-how for the Recording Studio

 This is one of those things you cannot buy.
 Though you can certainly purchase courses online to sharpen your understanding.
 Before truly researching how to set up a recording studio, you want to do as much work experience as possible.
 Is there a local Sydney recording studio or Sydney voice-over studio where you can assist with setting up mics?
 There is nothing like on the job training and learning from professionals who know how to record a variety of instruments and styles.

 Practice mixing simple tracks over and over again.
 Listen to each element of the mix, from every cymbal to every guitar part, keyboards, bass and additional instruments.
 Study the timbre and the tone quality of each instrument.
 Research which frequency ranges are optimal for each instrument.
 There are ideal mics and ideal EQ settings for everything sound you choose record.
 The internet is a world at your fingertips and is the ultimate guide to how to set up a recording studio.

 In your quest to be a recording studio guru, don’t omit the importance of understanding compression.
 These days you are greatly aided by a variety of pre-sets in your software that can point you in the right direction.
 Never the less, do your best to understand what makes a pre-set work for a specified instrument.
 For example, what makes the pre-set called: “male rock vocals “special?
 Study the attack, release, threshold and each characteristic of a particular type of compression.

 Similarly you don’t skimp on effects.
 Certain delays doubling effects, reverbs and distortions are built in to your digital workstation software.
 However, some of these simply won’t be good enough to create a professional recording.
 Do your research on third party plug-ins.
 One decent reverb can change an entire track!